To Coriolanus, she's "dearest mother." To the rest of us? More like mommy dearest.

 Than Hector's forehead when it spit forth blood

 We are fit to bid her welcome.
 (1.3.42-47)

 Yikes!
 Basically, Volumnia is saying that she thinks violence and bloodshed are more beautiful than a mother nursing her infant.
 What's that all about?
 Literary critics like Janet Adelman have argued that this passage suggests that Volumnia didn't nurture Coriolanus when he was a baby or when he was growing up.
 She may have even withheld food to toughen him up (source).

 Either way, pretty freaky.

 This kind of talk is typical of Volumnia, who buys into Rome's violent, warrior culture.
 After all, she brags that she sent Coriolanus off to war when he was super young.
 Check it out:

 yet he was but tender-bodied and the only son of

 was like to find fame.
 To a cruel war I sent him, (1.3.5-8; 10-11; 13-14)

 Oh, boy.
 Volumnia brags about how she raised her son Coriolanus to be the most deadly warrior in Rome.
 Not only that, but she also brags that when he was still young, she sent him off to war when most moms were insisting that their sons stay at home.
 Volumnia is always telling us that she thinks having a military career is the only way for boys to become "men."

-more in joy at first hearing he was a man-child
+at first hearing he was a man-child than now in